irfanthecreator/mini-project-calculator-in-python-/README.md

 # mini-project-calculator-in-python-
-A basic calculator application made in Python.
+A basic calculator application made using Python.

 Features:
 - Addition